 Where to stay in Cusco with kids

-There are essentially two popular spots to choose from namely, the bohemian neighborhood of San Blas and the Historical Center close the Plaza De Armas.
+There are essentially two popular spots to choose from namely, the bohemian neighborhood of San Blas and the Historical Center and the Plaza De Armas.
 Both are centrally located and an easy walking to distance to great restaurants, museums, street markets and some of the most popular historical sites like Coricancha.
 Most hotels in San Blas have stunning views of the city and it has artsy street vibe to it.
 Whereas, the historical center is centrally located mostly everything is a stroll away.
 You can also spend your evenings in the Plaza De Armas , watching the city come alive in music and dance.

 2) Lima with Kids

+It is the one of the leading culinary destinations and you be delighted by a burst of flavors stemming from various cultures that have influenced the food.
+The food culture is an eclectic mix of flavors from Asia, African and Europeans gastronomy.
 A few must-try dishes include Arroz con Mariscos, Lomo Saltado and anything with fresh seafood like Ceviche.
 You can also try out a dish from the Chifa menu, a Peruvian and Chinese fusion.

 Lima can be a good break from nature and the countryside.
 Visiting Lima allows you to show your kids a view of modern-day Peru, with cultural and historical influences.